jeff1evesque/raspberry-pi/README.md

 ###Static IP

 By default, the Raspberry Pi contains a dynamic IP address.
-This means, each time the raspberry pi is booted, it acquires a different IP address.
+This means, each time the raspberry pi boots up, a new IP address is assigned to it.
 Many times, however, it is more useful to have a fixed, static IP address.

 ##Testing / Execution